rubyworks/rubytest/README.md

 Some _optional_ interfaces can be used to enable aditional features.

+A test case that responds to `#ordered?` indicates if its tests must be run in order.
+If false, which is the default, then the test runner can randomize the order for more rigorous testing.
+But if true, then the tests will always be run in the order given.
+Also, if ordered, a test case's test units cannot be selected or filtered independent of one another.

-If the return value of `#to_s` is a multi-line string, the first line is taken to be the _label_ or summary of the test unit or test case, and the remaining lines are taken to be additional _detail_.
+If the return value of `#to_s` is a multi-line string, the first line is taken to be the _label_ or _summary_ of the test object.
+The remaining lines are taken to be additional _detail_.
 A report format may only show the details if the verbose command line flag it used.

-If a test case responds to `#ordered?`, it indicates if its tests must be run in order.
-If false, which is the default, then the test runner can randomize the order for more rigorous testing.
-If true, the the tests will always be run in the order given.
-Also, if ordered, a test case's test units cannot be selected or filtered independent of each other during the test run.

-If any test object responds to `#omit?` it indicates if the test unit or case should be skipped, though it still may be mentioned in the test output.

-A test object can also supply a `#subtext`, which can be used to describe the _setup_ assiciated with a test.
-(Note, this may never be used if the test framework only supports one subtext per test case, i.e. the context, in which case the context and subtext effectively share a single description.)
+A test object can also supply a `#subtext`, which can be used to describe the _setup_ associated with a test.
+[NOTE: A test framework will not use this if it only supports one setup per context (the testcase).
+In that case the context and subtext effectively share a single description.]

 A test object can provide `#tags` which must return a one-word string or array of one-word strings.
-The test runner can use this field to limit the particular tests that are run.
+The test runner can use the tags to limit the particular tests that are run.

-Likewise a test object may provide `#component` which must give the full name of a class, module or method.
-Methods must also be representd by their full name.
-For example, `MyClass#foo` and `MyClass::bar` for an instance method and a class method, respectively.
+Likewise a test object may respond to `#covers` to identify the particular "component" of the program being tested.
+The return value must be the the fullname of a constant, class, module or method.
+Methods must also be represented with fully qualified names, e.g. `FooClass#foo` and `FooClass.bar` for an instance method and a class method, respectively.

+If any test object responds to `#skip?` it indicates that the test unit or test case should be skipped and not tested (it may or may not be mentioned in the test output, as being skipped, depending on the reporter used).

-A test framework may raise a `Pending` exception and a test will be recorded as a "todo" item.
-Ruby Test defines `class Pending < Excpetion; end`.
-A test framework can also to define this class, if need be.
+A test framework may raise a `NotImplementedError` to have a test recorded as "pending" --a sort of "todo" item to remind the developer of tests that still need to be written.
+The `NotImplementedError` is a standard Ruby exception and a subclass of `ScriptError`.

+If the `NotImplmentedError` responds in the affirmative to `#assertion?` then the test is taken to be a purposeful omission, rather than simply pending.

-Any raised excpetion that responds to `#assertion?` in the affirmative is taken to a failed assertion rather than an error.
+Any raised exception that responds to `#assertion?` in the affirmative is taken to a failed assertion rather than an error.
 Ruby Test extends the Extension class to support this method for all exceptions.

-## Future Considerations
+## Considerations

-The original specification utlized an `Assertion` base class (defined as `class Assertion < Excpetion; end`) to distinguish assertion failures from regular exceptions.
-It was later determined that a common `#assertion` method was more flexible and easier for test frameworks to support.
+The original specification utlized an `Assertion` base class, defined as `class Assertion < Excpetion; end`, to distinguish assertion failures from regular exceptions.
+All test frameworks (AFAIK) have some variation of this class, e.g. Test::Unit has `FailureError`.
+For this to work, it would be necessary for all such classes to inherit from the common `Assertion` class.

-Likewise the `Pending` class might not be the best approach, but a #pending method in the Exception class does not seem correct.
-And, on the other hand, it is not clear if a `#pending?` method on the test object suffices (in which case it is essentially the same as `#omit?`, simply labeled differently).
+While likely not difficult to implement, it was determined that utilizing a common `#assertion` method was more flexible and easier for test frameworks to support.

+Test/Unit provides for _notifications_.
+Support for notifications is something to consider for a future version.

 Feedback on any of these consideration is greatly appreciated.
 Just post up an new [issue](http://rubyworks.github/test/issues).